georglind/konvert/README.md

 ### Helpers

-Because the points module work extensively with angles, konvert defines a convenience ``degrees`` symbol, which converts values and arrays in degrees to radians,
+Because the points module work extensively with angles in radians, konvert defines a convenience ``degrees`` symbol, which converts values and arrays in degrees to radians,

 ```python
 from konvert.points import degrees